-- Many of these chains are franchises.
-While they are required to follow the rules set out by corporate, there is a chance that some do not stick to every rule, meaning that even if corporate requires refraining from using peanut oil or peanut products, some franchises may disobey that rule.
+- Many fast food chains are franchises.
+While they’re required to follow the rules set out by corporate, there’s a chance that some may not adhere to every regulation — meaning that even if a corporation requires its stores to refrain from using peanut oil or peanut products, some franchises may disobey that rule.

 Fast Food Restaurants That Use Peanut Oil